 4. Overly Worn Clothes and Shoes

-5. Old Electronics
+5. Old or Broken Electronics

 6. Large Appliances